nus-cs2103-AY2223S1/ip/docs/README.md

 Marks a task as completed when valid index is given.

 ```
-Nice!
+Well done, my friend!
 I've marked this task as done:
 [X][X] TASK_DESCRIPTION
 ```